Kings Mountain National Military Park

 Aftermath of Kings Mountain

 The Patriot army was in the process of dispersing when word of the defeat at Kings Mountain reached Charlotte.
 However at the time, Cornwallis didn’t know what their plans were.
-With his flank now exposed, he gave up on his plans to move through North Carolina, and abandoned Charlotte on October 14.
+With his western flank now exposed, he gave up on his plans to march through North Carolina, and abandoned Charlotte on October 14.
 Returning to South Carolina where his army could receive support form outposts at both Ninety Six and Camden, his northward march would be delayed until the following year.
-By that time Nathanael Greene would be commanding the newly reconstituted southern continental army.
+By that time Nathanael Greene would be commanding the newly reconstituted Southern Continental Army.

 Sir Henry Clinton, the commander of all British forces in North America, called the defeat at Kings Mountain “an event which was immediately protective of the worst Consequences to the King’s affairs in South Carolina, and unhappily proved the First Link of a Chains of Evils that followed each other in regular succession until they at last ended in the total loss of America.”